 Greenville Public School District closed Lucy Webb Preparatory School last week for deep cleaning after an employee working there tested positive for the coronavirus, school officials confirmed.

 Most Read News Articles

-Mississippi State coach Vic Schaefer reacts during the team's NCAA college basketball game in Oxford, Miss., Thursday, Feb.
+Mississippi State coach Vic Schaefer reacts during the team's NCAA college basketball game against Mississippi in Oxford, Miss., Thursday, Feb.
 21, 2019.
 (Bruce Newman/The Oxford Eagle via AP)

 FAYETTEVILLE, Ark. — A memorial Eucharist for William Minnis “Bill” Lowry Jr., of Fayetteville, Arkansas, will be celebrated at 2 p.m.
 Thursday, July 25, at St. Paul’s Episcopal Church, Fayetteville.
 He died Friday, July 19, 2019 in Fayetteville, surrounded by his family.

 Greenville - Funeral services for Johnny Lee Green, 64, of Greenville, will be held at Evergreen MB Church, Saturday May 18 at 11 a.m.
 Rev. Roosevelt Jones will be officiating.
 Visitation will be held from 2-6 p.m.
 Friday May 17 at Redmon Funeral Home Chapel, Greenville.

 On Monday, House Judiciary Chairman Jerry Nadler announced that he was beginning a broad-scale investigation into Donald Trump's business and political life, the first step in a slow but purposeful attempt by congressional Democrats to build an impeachment case against the President.

 Riverside’s Kewanna Stewart shoots a 3-pointer as Leland’s Camariyah Butler attempts to block it.